kelvinagyareyeboah/CryptoHub-Ghana/README.md

 # CryptoHu🚀

-A decentralized cryptocurrency tracking dApp built to keep you updated on crypto prices in real-time, straight from Ghana! 🇬🇭
+rency tracking dApp built to keep you updated on crypto prices in real-time, straight from Ghana! 🇬🇭

 ## Features ✨
 - Real-time price updates via CoinGecko API 📈